The Snow Queen 3: Fire and Ice: Accolades

+Sequel

 A fourth installment, The Snow Queen: Mirrorlands, was released on 21 December 2018 in Poland and on 1 January 2019 in Russia.
 The film was also received in UK and Ireland on 7 August 2020.
 The film was packaged to the continent of North America in cable TV on 18 December 2020.
 The film was well received by critics noting its innovative plot and the studio Wizart Animation itself is continuing to develop their craftsmanship.
 Today The Snow Queen animated tetralogy series has managed to be released to over 150 countries and has been translated into 30 languages.